thoughtspile/awesome-tiny-js/README.md

 - [redaxios](https://github.com/developit/redaxios) — drop-in axios replacement in 800 bytes.
 - [wretch](https://github.com/elbywan/wretch) — chainable API with error processing in 2Kb, and lots of extra plugins.
 - [gretchen](https://github.com/truework/gretchen) — chainable API with type-safe errors in 2Kb.
+- [extended-fetch](https://github.com/glebcha/extended-fetch) - middleware, cancel by timeout and much more built on top of fetch with zero dependencies.

 If for some reason you still need a fetch polyfill, try this one: